firefoxos-gamedev/book/appmanager.md

 ## Running your app

 To run your application click the **Start Simulator** button.
 After that you will be able to select which of the installed Simulator you want to run.
+If there is no simulator installed then you will see an option to install one.

 Once you have a Simulator running you can click the **Update** button inside your application listing and it will install the app on the running Simulator.